-Oddly enough, while Red Dawn sat on a shelf, two of its young stars became legit box office draws when Chris Hemsworth appeared in Thor and The Avengers, while Josh Hutcherson co-starred in the Hunger Games series.
+Oddly enough, while Red Dawn sat on a shelf, two of its young stars became legit box office draws.
+Chris Hemsworth appeared in Thor and The Avengers, while Josh Hutcherson co-starred in the Hunger Games series.
 One almost has to wonder if the Red Dawn re-do would've ever been completed if these two cast members, who were nobodies when they made the film, hadn't become fast-rising stars.

 After years of delays and false starts, the new Red Dawn was released to theaters on November 21, 2012.
 It received mostly negative reviews, performed poorly at the box office and faded quickly.
 I've seen both and without a doubt, the original 1984 film is still the superior version.